 H.248.1 does not support a means to describe grouping semantics.
 This Recommendation defines the “media grouping package” that allows a media gateway controller (MGC) to group media from two or more H.248 streams according to a particular semantic and optionally to aggregate the media from the grouped streams according to the semantic.

-{Editor’s note (2013-06): the package proposal isn’t yet complete, the current Media Grouping package in sub-clause 10 is only giving a general way to indicate the group characteristics of multiple media streams, however the following aspects are identified during the meeting for further investigation .

-o IP endpoint transport multiplexing.
-Is it only IP or other transports?
+The grouping framework in [IETF RFC5888] can in principle be applied to any transport.
+It is the actual grouping stream semantics that imposes limitations. i.e. BUNDLE may only be applied to IP transports.
+As such the “media grouping package” and the concept of a H.248 aggregation stream can be in principle applied to any transport.
+The majority of defined stream semantics focus on IP based transports.
+As such this Recommendation describes the semantics with respect to IP.
+Whilst some semantics may be used for any type of transport the use of the semantics for these transports are not covered in this Recommendation.

-Contributions are solicited.}2 References
+2 References